bobbybudnick/SFS-Infrastructure/README.md

 Takes games on the go
 Cable router administration device

-10. Devuan pi 4 headless staging server - installed
+10. Devuan Pi 4 headless staging server - installed
 Holds only data that is yet to be sorted and archived
 No redundancy but the copying computers keep until stored